cespedes/sqlvi/README.md

         insert: INSERT INTO products (name,price) VALUES ($2,$3)
         update: UPDATE products SET name=$2,price=$3 WHERE id=$1
         delete: DELETE FROM product WHERE id=$1

+The command-line arguments take precedenve over everything in the configuration file.

 ## Text table